 Finally, a "pinch of practice is worth a ton of theory."
-The British Nurses' Association, composed of women who know by daily experience the wants of Nurses, has placed this very matter in the forefront of its benevolent schemes.
-We may be wrong, but it does not appear to us to be at all probable that it will alter its views because Miss Lückes does not approve of them.
-And from the letters we have ourselves received upon the subject, we are convinced that the scheme is a most popular one, and that Nurses will largely avail themselves of its benefits.
+The British Nurses' Association, composed of women who know by daily experience the wants of Nurses, has placed this very matter in the forefront of its benevolent schemes. may be wrong, but it does not appear to us to be at all probable that it will alter its views because Miss Lückes does not approve of them. from the letters we have ourselves received upon the subject, we are convinced that the scheme is a most popular one, and that Nurses will largely avail themselves of its benefits.
 The Association must hitherto have had its hands tied by the consideration of its first great scheme.
 If that subject is now settled-as it apparently has been-we may expect that other matters will secure attention, and prominent among these the establishment of Convalescent Homes.
-We confidently anticipate that then will be clearly proven, not only the need which exists for such a measure of assistance to Nurses, but also the large extent to which they will avail themselves of the opportunities afforded them of congenial companionship, either when they are convalescent or only "over-tired."
+We confidently anticipate that then will be clearly proven, not only the need which exists for such a measure of assistance to will avail themselves of the opportunities afforded them of congenial companionship, either when they are convalescent or only "over-tired."